Our immigration attorneys explain the new USCIS process for professional workers.

 Review Your Paperwork with Your Immigration Attorney – Given the competitive nature of the H-1B process, you want to be sure it is done right.
 An experienced immigration attorney can help you navigate this complicated process and improve your chances of a successful application.

 Our attorneys have extensive experience in securing H-1B Visas, and we are currently filing all lottery registrations for free.
 Check out some frequently asked questions about H-1B 2020 visas.
-Contact us for a free initial consultation or if you have questions on the upcoming H-1B lottery.
+Contact us for a free case evaluation or if you have questions on the upcoming H-1B lottery.